HEAPr: Hessian-based Efficient Atomic Expert Pruning in Output Space: Experiments

 Figure~\ref{fig:pruning_boundary} reports the performance of \our on DeepSeekMoE-16B-Base using a random 128-sample subset of WikiText-2 with $2048$ tokens under different compression ratios, where the ratio denotes the fraction of parameters removed relative to the full model size.
-For compression ratios below $0.4$, the pruned models retain over $93\%$ of baseline accuracy while already reducing FLOPs by $21\%$.
-In this regime, the accuracy curve remains nearly flat, revealing substantial redundancy among micro-experts and confirming that \our can effectively identify and remove them.
+For compression ratios below 0.4, the pruned models retain 93\% of the baseline accuracy while achieving a 20\% reduction in FLOPs.
+In this regime, the accuracy curve is nearly flat, indicating substantial redundancy among atomic experts and suggesting that \our can effectively identify and remove them.
 As compression increases further, accuracy degrades gracefully, highlighting a clear trade-off between efficiency and performance.
-Even at an extreme compression ratio of $0.9$, the model preserves about $55\%$ of its baseline accuracy while achieving a $38\%$ reduction in FLOPs.
-These results demonstrate both the robustness of \our under moderate pruning and its effectiveness in enabling aggressive acceleration while retaining performance.
+Even at an extreme compression ratio of 0.9, the model retains about 38\% of the baseline accuracy while achieving a 55\% reduction in FLOPs.
+These results demonstrate the robustness of \our under moderate pruning and its effectiveness in enabling aggressive acceleration while retaining reasonable performance.